 This solution provides the foundational electric distribution and transmission utility network schema as well as a streamlined implementation of utility network services to power data management, analysis, and map viewing apps and integrations.

 Learn about working with Utility network services.

 The Electric Utility Network Foundation template is a starting place to implement a utility network for an electric distribution or transmission system.
-The included information model represents common electric cable and equipment as a utility network.
-The provided information model is not intended to include every possible variation of cable and equipment.
-Most organizations will extend the provided information model to represent how their electric systems are constructed, and to integrate with other information systems.
+The included data model represents common electric cable and equipment as a utility network.
+The provided data model is not intended to include every possible variation of cable and equipment.
+Most organizations will extend the provided data model to represent how their electric systems are constructed, and to integrate with other information systems.